thirumurthis/Learnings/ModelContextProtocol-mcp/SimpleAppWithMCP.md

 #### Testing the Server code with MCP Inspector

 - Already some of the REST clients like Postman supportws MCP, but in this case Antropic community has inspector tool which requires node js to be installed in local.
+- We can use `Cluade`, `Cursor`, etc. desktop tool to connect to the MCP server as well.
 - Make sure to generate the server Jar generated, as we are using maven it would be `mvn clean install`, the generated jar will be moved to the path specified in the pom.xml maven plugin.

 - To start the application we can use below command